Kim Ji-heun

-Kim Ji-heun (also Kim Ji-hyeon, 김지현; born September 10, 1989) is a South Korean swimmer, who specialized in backstroke events.
+Kim Ji-heun (born September 10, 1989) is a South Korean swimmer, who specialized in backstroke events.
 He represented his nation South Korea at the 2008 Summer Olympics, and also claimed a silver medal as a member of the 4×100 m medley relay team at the 2010 Asian Games in Guangzhou, China.

 Kim competed for the South Korean swimming team in the men's 200 m backstroke at the 2008 Summer Olympics in Beijing.
 Leading up to the Games, he topped the field with a solid 2:02.13 to register under the FINA B-cut (2:03.90) at the Jeju Halla National Cup in Jeju City.
 Pulling from the near bottom of the pack at the 150-metre turn in heat three, Kim put up a late resistant surge on the final stretch to hit the wall with a fifth-place time and his new personal best in 2:00.72.
 Kim failed to advance to the semifinals, as he placed twenty-sixth out of 42 swimmers in the preliminary heats.

 On May 13, 2014, Kim received a two-year suspension from the Korean Swimming Federation and Korea Anti-Doping Disciplinary Panel, after he was tested positive for the clenbuterol.